Search for more Everyday Power

 Well, it’s not that I don’t read, but it is incredibly hard for me to finish a book.
 The ongoing joke between my co-workers is that I simply can’t read.

-When some helpless customers lands me as their bookseller my advice tends to revolve around best sellers and recommendations I’ve heard from other people.
+When some helpless customers land me as their bookseller, my advice tends to revolve around best sellers and recommendations I’ve heard from other people.

 For one thing, I’m surrounded by enticing titles, and free Advanced Reader Copies, so staying with one book without getting distracted by another is incredibly hard.
 You know, beautiful brand new books that no one has ever read, that aren’t even out to the public yet, just waiting to be discovered.
 It is a hard place to be.

 The other problem is whenever I sit down to read, I’m plagued with the terrible thought that I’m wasting my time.